kmdavis/myrrhina/Home.md

 Join us now as we explore the Mysteries of Myrrhina!

-&ldquo;Ok, where should I start at?&rdquo;
+> “Ok, where should I start at?”

 - If you're new to D&D, there are a number of good guides that can help you get started.
   - [D&D Beyond: New Players Guide](https://www.dndbeyond.com/tag/new-players-guide)